srid/purescript-book-sources/chapter14.md

 - We used _smart constructors_ to hide the details of our data representation, only permitting the user to create documents which were _correct-by-construction_.
 - We used an _user-defined infix binary operator_ to improve the syntax of the language.
 - We used _phantom types_ to encode additional information in the types of our data, preventing the user from providing attribute values of the wrong type.
 - We used the _free monad_ to turn our array representation of a collection of content into a monadic representation supporting do notation.
-We then extended this representation to support a new monadic action, and interpreted the monadic computations in the `Writer` and `RWS` monads.
+We then extended this representation to support a new monadic action, and interpreted the monadic computations using standard monad transformers.

 These techniques all leverage PureScript's module and type systems, either to prevent the user from making mistakes or to improve the syntax of the domain-specific language.